abramtan/chord-url-shortening/src/backend/README.md

 To increase robustness, each Chord node maintains a successor list of size `r`, and it contains the first `r` successors.
 If the immediate successor does not respond, the node can substitute the next entry in the successor list.

+Successor list also helps in maintaining the correctness of the ring.
+The node no longer only relies on it's finger table to detect it's current successor.
+Now, at least `r` nodes must fail before the node encounters issues.
+This is an improbable scenario.

 #### Data Replication

 We have implemented data replication as part of our fault tolerance as this ensures high availability by storing multiple copies of data on successor nodes.
 We have also used timestamp-based conflict resolution to ensure consistency during updates.